 Overly lofty goals that may be unattainable can discourage employees.
 But ambitious, realistic goals will motivate and inspire employees to reach, and sometimes surpass, their goals.

-However, organizations shouldn’t focus solely on employee goals that benefit a company’s business objectives.
+However, organisations shouldn’t focus solely on employee goals that benefit a company’s business objectives.
 Workforce goals should include employee developmental objectives that motivate people to move on to bigger and better things.
 To strengthen trust with employees, companies should encourage their people to have marketable, in-demand capabilities and skills.

 According to research from Accenture, companies that make their people more employable and make sure they’re “net better off” in ways beyond compensation, regardless of whether those people stay with the company, are shown to have higher revenue growth.

 Employees should understand the relevance of their employee objectives and how they are tied to the work they perform every day.
-And when people see how their work is tied to team goals or organizational goals, they can feel stronger ownership of their roles and the strategic importance of their employee goals.
+And when people see how their work is tied to team goals or organisational goals, they can feel stronger ownership of their roles and the strategic importance of their employee goals.

-Cascading goals work best when they are purpose-driven by the organization from the top down.
+Cascading goals work best when they are purpose-driven by the organisation from the top down.
 For example, high-priority or non-negotiable goals can support diversity, compliance, safety, or customer satisfaction.
 Showing employees what cascading goals look like help them to see and take ownership of the big picture.

 Effective goal setting should also have a clear timeframe to provide a sense of urgency.
-A clear timeline could also provide organizations with flexibility if they need to reset goals when there’s a change in business direction.
+A clear timeline could also provide organisations with flexibility if they need to reset goals when there’s a change in business direction.

 With a well-defined end-time for goals, employees also won’t feel like goal posts are unexpectedly or constantly being moved.
-With uncertainty affecting every sector and the pace of change accelerating globally, leaders should organize, manage, and reassess goals frequently.
+With uncertainty affecting every sector and the pace of change accelerating globally, leaders should organise, manage, and reassess goals frequently.